pyrsia/.github/contributing.md

 ### Project Board

 All open tickets related to ongoing work are tracked in a [project board](https://docs.github.com/en/issues/organizing-your-work-with-project-boards).
-You can see upcomming, future and completed wokr [here](https://github.com/orgs/pyrsia/projects/2).
+You can see upcomming, future and completed work [here](https://github.com/orgs/pyrsia/projects/2).

 ### Pull Request Approval

 All pull requests require:

 - 2 approvals
-- All required tests passing
+- All required checks passing

 ### Milestones